Skip to content

 If this sounds familiar, you may be dealing with a less common running injury deep in your calf muscle from the soleus muscle.

-What is the soleus?
+What is the soleus muscle?

 The gastrocnemius (or gastrocs) and the soleus muscles make the majority of the calf muscle.
 The soleus is the less popular and less well known of two calf muscles as it sits below and deeper than the gastrocs.